 Pre-existing Conditions

 Declaring pre-existing conditions affects your premium and may limit provider options for one-way cover.
-Be transparent about your medical history - failing to disclose conditions can void your entire policy.
+Full transparency about your medical history is essential.
+Failing to disclose conditions can void your entire policy.

 📋